M.A. Students

 Travis Carioscia

 Travis studies environmental history and history of science.
-He is particularly interested in Antarctic science and exploration with an emphasis on subglacial lake access, ice core science and the rise of climate science since the International Geophysical Year of 1957-1958.
-Other topics of interest include: Victorian science and mountaineering, and Humboldtian narratives of nature
+He is particularly interested in Antarctic science and exploration with an emphasis on subglacial lake access, ice core science and the rise of climate science in extreme environments since the International Geophysical Year of 1957-1958.
+Other topics of interest include: Victorian science, Mountain Studies, and Geology.

 Angus Cummings